Program Details

 Admission

-Admission is competitive and space in the program is limited to 30 students.
+Admission is competitive and space in the program is limited.
 To be considered, students should have taken at least a standard college preparatory curriculum in high school, completed two lab sciences including biology and earned a cumulative high school GPA of 3.0 or higher with grades of B or

 better in science, math and English courses.
 Also considered will be the rigor of the high school coursework, co-curricular and extracurricular activities, work experience, the school recommendation and the essay.
 SAT and ACT test results are optional.